-- Develop strategic goals to increase recruitment, retention, and success of a diverse faculty, staff, and student body.
+1. Develop strategic goals to increase recruitment, retention, and success of a diverse faculty, staff, and student body (access and equity).

-The Seaver Diversity Council will support the University's quest toward becoming a "learning organization" by using research and assessment data to both support and guide our diversity efforts.
+The Seaver Diversity Council will support the University's progress toward becoming a "learning organization" by using research and assessment data to both support and guide our diversity efforts.

 Creation and Composition of the Council

 Voting members of the Seaver College Diversity Council are: